 The suites and apartments blueprints are straightforward.
-The only fancy bit here is the meta blueprint, which brings us to our final tip:
+The only fancy bit is the meta blueprint that digs the stack of apartment levels, which brings us to our final tip:

-Use meta blueprints to lay out multiple adjacent levels.
+Use meta blueprints to lay out repeated adjacent levels.

 We couldn't use this technique for the entire fortress since there is often an aquifer between the farming and industry levels, and we can't know beforehand how many z-levels we need to skip.
-Here, though, we can at least provide the useful shortcut of designating all apartment levels at once.
-See the #meta blueprint for how it applies the apartments on six z-levels using #> between apartment blueprint references.
+We can, however, automate the digging of everything from the industry level down, including designating all apartment levels at once.
+See the #meta blueprint in the Dreamfort help spreadsheet for how it uses a repeat () marker for the /apartments1 blueprint to apply it to five z-levels at once.

 That's it!
 I hope this guide was useful to you.
-Please leave feedback on the forums if you have ideas on how this guide (or the dreamfort blueprints) can be improved!
+Please leave feedback on the forums if you have ideas on how this guide

+(or the dreamfort blueprints) can be improved!

-7.4.8 Links
+7.4.9 Links